loicmorvan/Windsor/docs/subsystems.md

 # SubSystems

-SubSystems (`Castle.MicroKernel.ISubSystem`) are used by the container internally to handle something external to it.
+SubSystems (`Castle.Windsor.MicroKernel.ISubSystem`) are used by the container internally to handle something external to it.
 These are the innermost and high impact extension points.
 Out of the box container uses the following subsystems:

 ## Configuration